spacetelescope/cosmo/docs/source/getting_started.rst

 This configuration file should be set to an environment variable called ``MONITOR_CONFIG``.

-You can store these configurations in the same file and have both of the environment variables point to the same file.
+You can store both of these configurations in one file and have both of the environment variables point to that single file.

 .. warning::